bagisto/bagisto-docs/src/advanced/search-engines.md

 php artisan indexer:index --type=search --mode=full
 ```

 `search` only runs when an external engine is enabled and only in `full` mode; there is no selective search reindex.
 On 2.4 the type is `elastic`.
-Run it after enabling Elasticsearch on an existing catalog, after changing `index_prefix`, and after the upgrade to the development version, whose index mapping added `category_name`.
+Run it after enabling Elasticsearch on an existing catalog, after changing `index_prefix`, and after the upgrade to Bagisto 2.5, whose index mapping added `category_name`.

 ## Related